thisdigitallife/emerald/about.md

 [Instagram][prad-instagram-url]

 ### Souvik Ghosh
 He is a faculty in West Bengal Usiversity of Technology and is currently pursing his PHD on improving solar cell efficiency through alternate materials.
-He lives in Kolkata as well and loves spending his time in social worl.
-Not to mention, he blogs on topics that hold him dear.
+He lives in Kolkata as well and loves spending his time in social work.
+Not to mention, he blogs on topics that holds him dear.

 While he is not in front of a terminal, he is learning to play a guitar.
 He plays songs on his Greg Bennett acoustic guitar and on his ESP Les-Paul electric guitar

 Get in touch with him on social media or follow his blog where keeps his previous travel journal   ( Along with Pradyumna)